tef/arson/SPEC.md

  - use either ''s or ""s
  - escape codepoints with `\xFF` or `\u00FF`, or `\UFFFFFFFF`
  - `\b \n \r \t \f \\ \/ \"` plus `\'` too
- - no surrogate pairs allowed in strings
+ - no surrogate pairs allowed in strings, even when escaped
  - no unprintables/control chars (no tabs, del, c0, or c1)
  - can be tagged `@string "test"`
  - can be a tagged list `@string ["te", "st",]`